MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-active-directory-b2c-oidc.md

    > [!NOTE]
    >
-   > For a full list of values that are available in your *application.yml* file, see the [Azure Active Directory B2C Spring Boot Sample](https://github.com/microsoft/azure-spring-boot/blob/master/azure-spring-boot-samples/azure-active-directory-b2c-oidc-spring-boot-sample/src/main/resources/application.yml) on GitHub.
+   > As of this writing, the full list of Active Directory B2C Spring
+   > Integration values that are available for use in *application.yml*
+   > is the following:
    >
+   > ```
+   > azure:
+   >   activedirectory:
+   >     b2c:
+   >       tenant:
+   >       oidc-enabled:
+   >       client-id:
+   >       client-secret:
+   >       reply-url:  # should be absolute url.
+   >       logout-success-url:
+   >       user-flows:
+   >         sign-up-or-sign-in:
+   >         profile-edit: # optional
+   >         password-reset: # optional

+   > The *application.yml* file is available in [Azure Active Directory B2C Spring Boot Sample](https://github.com/microsoft/azure-spring-boot/blob/master/azure-spring-boot-samples/azure-active-directory-b2c-oidc-spring-boot-sample/src/main/resources/application.yml) on GitHub.

 7. Save and close the *application.yml* file.

-8. Create a folder named *controller* in `src/main/java/yourString/yourString/`.
+8. Create a folder named *controller* in `src/main/java/yourString/yourString`.

 9. Create a new Java file named *WebController.java* in the *controller* folder and open it in a text editor.